drjoschua/nr-litteratur/UU-STAT.md

 ## General

 [__United Nations High Commissioner for Refugees (UNHCR) (2019)__](#united-nations-high-commissioner-for-refugees-unhcr-2019-disability-prevalence-and-impact-syrian-arab-republic) measure the prevalence of people with disabilities (around 27%) in Syria by area, age group and population type.
-[__The United States Census Bureau (USBC) (2018)__](#the-united-states-census-bureau-usbc-2018-americans-with-disabilities-2014) indicate that about 27% of the population has some sort of disability, with 18% having a severe disability and 10% needing assistance.
+[__The United States Census Bureau (USBC) (2018)__](#the-united-states-census-bureau-usbc-2018-americans-with-disabilities-2014) indicate that  in 2014 about 27% of the population has some sort of disability, with 18% having a severe disability and 10% needing assistance.
 They subdivide disabilities according to categories of communication (seeing around 5%, hearing around 7%, and having their speech understood around 2%), physical problem (upper body around 12%, lower body around 18%), and mental around 10%.
 They found that 53% have a disability in one domain only.
-[__The United States Census Bureau (USBC) (2012)__](#the-united-states-census-bureau-usbc-2012-americans-with-disabilities-2010) indicate that about 19% of the population has some sort of disability, with 12% having a severe disability and 4% needing assistance.
+[__The United States Census Bureau (USBC) (2012)__](#the-united-states-census-bureau-usbc-2012-americans-with-disabilities-2010) indicate that in 2010 about 19% of the population has some sort of disability, with 12% having a severe disability and 4% needing assistance.
 They subdivide disabilities according to categories of communication (around 6%, seeing around 3%, hearing around 3%, and having their speech understood around 1%), physical problem (upper body around 8%, lower body around 13%), and mental around 6%.
 They found that 59% have a disability in one domain only.
 [__World Health Organization (WHO) (2011)__](#world-health-organization-2011-world-report-on-disability) did something.